sanguino/todo-app/presentation/slides.md

 #### Docker multi stage

 #### Target
-- This is great for production use, but during development I dont want to have to build production image everytime I do a change.
+- This is great for production use, but during development I don't want to have to build production image everytime I do a change.

 ``` bash
 $ docker build . --target=unit-test